danamlund/quague-legacy/readme.txt

 After level 20 your gain armor when killing monster.

 Powerup determines the time of power ups.
-After level 20 you start levels with quad damage for a short while.
+After level 20 you start levels with quad and pent for a short while.

 Weapons is which weapons you start with.
 Additional weapons are quad axe, and multi shafts.